glimpse-editor/glimpse-editor.github.io/content/downloads.md

 * Direct downloads: [Softpedia](https://www.softpedia.com/get/Multimedia/Graphic/Graphic-Editors/Glimpse-Image-Editor.shtml) | [SourceForge](https://sourceforge.net/projects/glimpse-image-editor/)

 ### Linux
 We distribute Glimpse Image Editor 0.2.0 on Flathub for end users.
-We also partially support Canonical's [Snap Store](https://snapcraft.io/glimpse-editor/).

-To assist users of some Linux distributions, an AppImage is being developed. [#108](https://github.com/glimpse-editor/Glimpse/issues/108)
+We also provide a continuously-updating Linux AppImage that follows the tip of our development branch.

 #### Flatpak
 If `flatpak` is not already installed on your machine, follow these instructions: https://flatpak.org/setup/